 \section{Introduction}

 According to the latest, most precise measurements, the t-quark mass is $m_{\rt} = 173.5\pm0.6\pm0.8$\,GeV \cite{Beringer:1900zz}, indicating that the Yukawa coupling of the t-quark, $y_{\rt}=0.997\pm0.008$ equals one with better than 1\,\% accuracy.
 This remarkable result suggests that it is important to measure this coupling also directly as precisely as possible.
-After the recent discovery of a Higgs-like particle at the LHC \cite{ATLAS:2012ae,Chatrchyan:2012tx}, the focus of analyses is shifting towards determining whether the couplings of this new particle to other fundamental particles agree with the Standard Model (SM) expectations.
-The measurement of the t\bt$H$ coupling is important also because deviation from the SM expectation provides signal of physics beyond the SM.
-If the Higgs-boson is indeed the particle discovered at the LHC recently then its mass is approximately 125\,GeV.
-Such a Higgs-boson does not decay into t-quarks, therefore the best process to measure the t\bt$H$ coupling in a model independent way is the study of hadroproduction of the Higgs-boson in association with a t\bt\ pair \cite{Maltoni:2002jr,Belyaev:2002ua}.
+After the recent discovery of a Higgs boson at the LHC \cite{ATLAS:2012ae,Chatrchyan:2012tx}, the focus of analyses is shifting towards determining whether the couplings of this new particle to other fundamental particles agree with the Standard Model (SM) expectations.
+The measurement of the t\bt$H$ coupling is important also because deviation from the SM expectation provides a signal of physics beyond the SM.
+The Higgs boson with mass approximately 125\,GeV does not decay into a pair of t-quarks, therefore the only process to measure the t\bt$H$ coupling in a model independent way is the study of hadroproduction of the Higgs-boson in association with a t\bt\ pair \cite{Maltoni:2002jr,Belyaev:2002ua}.

 The produced Higgs-boson decays immediately and only its decay products can be observed.
 According to the SM predictions, such a Higgs-boson decays dominantly into a b\bb\ pair.
 Thus one can plan to measure the t\bt$H$ coupling in the pp $\to \rt\bt H \to \rt\bt\,\rb\bb$ process.
 Unfortunately, this process has a large background from the direct QCD process pp $\to \rt\bt\,\rb\bb$.
-In order to optimize the experimental selection of the t\bt$H$ events, one needs simulation of the QCD background with high precision.
+In order to make a proper background estimation and optimize the experimental selection of the t\bt$H$ events, one needs simulation of the QCD background with high precision.